 The Stockholm Centre for Eastern European Studies (SCEEUS) at the Swedish Institute of International Affairs (UI) is an independent Centre, funded by the Swedish Government, established in 2021.
 The Centre conducts policy relevant analysis on Russia and Eastern Europe and serves as a platform and meeting place for national and international discussions and exchanges on Russia and Eastern Europe.
+Any views expressed in this publication are those of the author.

-©2021 Stockholm Centre for Eastern European Studies Language editing: Andrew Mash
+©2022 Stockholm Centre for Eastern European Studies